emrancub/Design-and-Implementation-of-a-Diabetic-Disease/dataset/README.md

 ## Conclusion

-For more detailed information, please refer to the dataset named "diabetes_prediction_dataset.csv" included in this repository.
-Additionally, you can find a comprehensive analysis in the Diabeties.ipynb file inside the code folder.
+For more detailed information, please refer to the dataset named "diabetes_dataset.csv" included in this repository.
+Additionally, you can find a comprehensive analysis in the diabeties.ipynb file inside the code folder.

 I collected this data from [Kaggle](https://www.kaggle.com), a platform for data science and machine learning.